Here's a breakdown of some of the benefits and drawbacks of Prosper personal loans.

 Prosper is a personal loan pioneer.
-The company, which became the first firm to enter the peer-to-peer lending arena when it launched in 2006, offers unsecured loans to customers with fair to excellent credit.
-Although borrowers must have a minimum credit score of 640 to qualify, the average credit score among Prosper borrowers is 710.
+The company, which became the first firm to enter the peer-to-peer lending arena when it launched in 2006, offers unsecured loans to customers with a minimum credit score of 640.

 Because the screening process for its unsecured personal loans is entirely virtual, there are fewer loan underwriting costs, which means Prosper may be able to offer better interest rates and quicker turnaround times than brick-and-mortar lenders.

 |Time to receive funds||As soon as three days|

 Prosper’s personal loans come with a series of benefits and drawbacks.